Volkswagen Concept BlueSport

-The Volkswagen Concept BlueSport is a mid-engined roadster concept car produced by Volkswagen.
+The Volkswagen Concept BlueSport is a mid-engined roadster concept car produced as a prototype by Volkswagen.
 It was introduced at the 2009 North American International Auto Show in Detroit.
 The Concept BlueSport follows on from a previous roadster concept car, the Volkswagen Concept R, shown at the 2003 Frankfurt Motor Show.

 Specifications and performance

 The Concept BlueSport is powered by a 2.0 L TDI I4 producing around 180 hp and 260 lbft.
 A six speed dual clutch DSG gearbox helps give it an estimated 0 to 60 mph time of 6.2 sec, and a top speed of 140 mph.

 Production

-It has been reported that a production BlueSport model is under development, based on a platform, codenamed Mimo (for Mittelmotor, or mid engine) or 9X1, to be shared between the Volkswagen Group marques Volkswagen, Audi and Porsche.
+It has been reported that a production BlueSport model has been under development, based on a platform, codenamed Mimo (for Mittelmotor, or mid engine) or 9X1, to be shared between the Volkswagen Group marques Volkswagen, Audi and Porsche.
 The Audi version, related to the Audi e-tron Detroit concept car, may be named Audi R4 or R5.
+As of 2026, there have been no Concept BlueSport cars produced nor sold.

 A Porsche variant is speculated to be a "spiritual successor" to the Porsche 356 roadster, positioned below the current Boxster, as the company's entry-level model.